DemocracyEarth/wallet/features/README.md

 It is useful to store state between steps, for example `I`, which is defined at one step and used at another.

-## Transformers

-Some step variables (integers and floats) will be automatically parsed from the gherkin strings, and provided to the step definition as variables of the correct type, eg: `1000` instead of `'1000'`.

-Transformers dry up the step definitions by removing the usage of `parseInt`, `parseFloat`, etc.
-We could also use them with user names or idea titles, with a bit of tweaking.

-This is a local (understand: _not a maintained third-party library_) and somewhat fragile feature with too much evil voodoo, but it seems to work.
-Tread carefully.
-Ideally this should be supported mainstream, in Chimp.

-As we'll want to support word numbers like `three thousand` pretty much everywhere numbers could be written, we'll probably have to do a `castNum()` ourselves anyway.
-As they are, the transformers are not very useful.

-If we make them more eager, we could try always casting with a global `.+` regex for the numbers' `Transformer`, and silently ask forgiveness when it fails, to the cost of adding a pitfall when using "Six" as user name in the steps.

-Undecided which is best.
-Should we remove the transformers ?
-Or improve them ?
-Chip in !

 ## Pitfalls

 ### Cannot find module 'chai-string'